mattias800/diskajs/README.md

 }
 ```

 You can supply the module with a provider for Wheel.
+The provider must extend
+the Provider class in diska.

 ```
 import {Provider} from '../../src/index';